tomas-opletal/Playwrght-tests/README.md

 https://vuejs.org/examples/#modal
 https://vuejs.org/examples/#crud

 It is divided into three python files, where each file is testing one of the pages.
+These test files are saved at the folder src.
 For testing is used pytest and playwright.
 For starting the tests of scripts can be used: pytest